cherylxxy/Amazon_Vine_Analysis/README.md

 ![](screenshot/results.png)

 ## Summary
 The percentage of Vine reviews that were 5 stars is 36%, while the percentage of non-Vine reviews that were 5 stars is only 47%.
-This describes a positivity bias for reviews in the Non-Vine program.
+There is no positive bias for reviews in the Vine program.

+Additional analysis: We could analyze dataset to see how many Vine reviews or Non-vine reviews were 1 star and the corresponding percentages to further support the statement.